Gout is more common in men and older adults. But it can happen in men and women at any age.

 - Alcohol avoidance

-- Gradual weight loss in those who are obese
+- Gradual weight loss in those who are overweight

-- Stopping or changing medications that may be causing recurrent gout
+- Stopping or changing medicines that may be causing it

-- Increase the excretion of uric acid by the kidneys
+- Raise the amount of uric acid expelled by the kidneys

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.